 - Matches, BIC lighters and a magnesium fire starter, and other fire starting supplies.

 - LED Flashlight and/or headlamp: who wants to potty in the dark?

 - A canvas fanny-pack

 - Sharpie, pencils and a small tablet of paper

 - Small first aid kit with triple antibiotic ointment, alcohol, peroxide and various bandages and pain meds.

 - Last but not least – Duck tape: just because there are a million uses.

 Aggressively vacuum seal and carefully pack anything that can be compressed and it will all fit neatly into one 6-gallon bucket.
 Print an inventory list and maybe instructions your family may need and toss it in as well.
 Put the lid on it and label the bucket.
 You’re done.
 Of course you can buy emergency sanitation kits, but expect to pay a lot for a basic unit.

 Note: I didn’t include water in my kit as I have water stored elsewhere.
 Depending on your situation, you may wish to include some water.

 OK – this part is not included in your bucket but it may be useful if you live in an older home.
 If the sewer system in your town becomes overloaded, either because of flood or because people are flushing toilets when the system is not able to process it, water and/or raw sewage may backup into your home thru toilets, drains, washer hookup and sinks.
-Search the subject on YouTube and the videos will make you gasp.
 Newer homes install a device called a Backflow Preventer on the mainline to prevent backflow.
 A plumber can easily retrofit an older home.
 My final invoice was $300 installed.
 Expensive but worth it.